-Highlights from new school discipline legislation
+Highlights from new school discipline legislation & rules

-- One-year limits to long-term suspensions and expulsions.
-When based on public health or safety, a school may petition the superintendent of the district to exceed the one-year limit. - Emergency expulsions must now end or be changed to another form of discipline within 10 school days.
+- One-year limit to expulsions.
+When based on public health or safety, a school may petition the superintendent of the district to exceed the one-year limit. - One-semester limit to suspensions.
+Long-term suspensions are limited to one semester or trimester and must end during the current school year. - Emergency expulsions must now end or be changed to another form of discipline within 10 school days.
 An emergency expulsion is when a student is removed from school immediately. - Public data must be provided by the Office of the Superintendent of Public Instruction (OSPI).
-OSPI must publicly post discipline data online that is broken down by demographics such as race, socioeconomic status, and gender. - Reengagement plans must be developed for students by their schools, tailored to the student's circumstances, including consideration of the incident that led to the student's suspension or expulsion. - A statewide taskforce has been created as a result of the law that will develop consistent definitions of discipline and an increased collection of discipline data.
-This will include information about what educational services are being provided while students are out of school, the status of petitions to reenroll in school, and the number of school dropouts as a result of discipline.
+OSPI must publicly post discipline data online that is broken down by demographics such as race, socioeconomic status, and gender. - Reengagement plans and meetings must be developed for students by their schools, tailored to the student's circumstances, including consideration of the incident that led to the student's suspension or expulsion.
+Reengagement meetings with the student are required.